-In some countries, kidnappings are resolved quickly – a matter of days or weeks.
+In some countries, kidnaps are resolved quickly – in a matter of days or weeks.
 In others, hostages might be held for months or years.
 It can vary according to the identity of the kidnapping group, what they are looking to achieve, political factors on the ground, the identity of the hostage and what those negotiating their release are able to offer or do.

 What is the UK government’s policy on hostage cases?

 You can read about advice from the government here

 Where can I access the latest research on kidnapping?

 There is a paucity of research on kidnapping.
 Hostage UK has created a databank of resources that are available via our website.
 See our resources here.